KSPModdingLibs/KSPCommunityFixes/README.md

 # KSP Community Fixes

 This plugin is a collection of code patches aiming at fixing internal bugs in the KSP codebase, as well as QoL improvements.
-There is no defined scope for now, so feel free to propose additional patches ideas by opening an issue.
+There is no defined scope for now, so feel free to propose additional patches ideas by opening an issue, or to contribute with a pull request.

-### Dowload and installation
+### Download and installation

-Compatible with **KSP 1.12**
+Compatible with **KSP 1.12** - Available on [CKAN]

 **Required** and **must be downloaded separately** :